 Tom Brady to join Fox Sports when playing career ends

-NEW YORK (AP) — Seven-time Super Bowl champion Tom Brady will join Fox Sports as its lead football analyst once his playing career ends, the network said Tuesday.
+NEW YORK (AP) — Tom Brady will join Fox Sports as a football announcer when his playing career ends.

-When that actually happens is unclear, because Brady recently changed his mind about retiring and said he plans to continue playing for the Tampa Bay Buccaneers for his 23rd NFL season.

-Fox Corp.
-CEO Lachlan Murdoch made the announcement during a corporate investor call on Tuesday.
+That announcement was made Tuesday by Fox Corp.
+CEO Lachlan Murdoch on an investor call.
+Brady had announced his retirement at the end of last season, but later renounced it and said he was going to play at least another season as the Tampa Bay Bucs quarterback.
+Signing the seven-time Super Bowl champion was a coup for Fox after its top football announcing team, Joe Buck and Troy Aikman, recently left for ESPN.

 Copyright 2022 The Associated Press.
 All rights reserved.